nickbarth/myli/readme.md

 # myli

-myli is a cli mysql admin utility tool for managing databases.
+myli is a tool for managing mysql databases.

 ### Usage